 Swimming is prohibited in Marsh Creek Lake.

 Boating: electric motors permitted

-A boat rental concession at the East Launch offers rowboats, canoes, kayaks, surfboards and sailboats throughout the summer and weather permitting, on weekends during the spring and autumn.
+A boat rental concession at the East Launch offers rowboats, canoes, kayaks, paddleboards, sailboats and lake tours throughout the summer.
+Weather permitting, rentals may be offered on weekends during the spring and autumn.
 610-458-5040 www.marshcreeklake.com

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

-Fishing: The 535-acre Marsh Creek Lake is good to excellent fishing for warm-water species.
-Anglers have landed 40-inch long tiger muskies (hybrid cross between northern pike and native muskellunge).
-Other species include largemouth bass, channel catfish, black crappie, walleye and a variety of panfish.
+Fishing: The 535-acre Marsh Creek Lake is an excellent lake to fish for warmwater species.
+Anglers have landed 40-inch-long tiger muskies.
+Other species include largemouth bass, channel catfish, black crappie and a variety of panfish.
 The lake is designated a big bass lake and specific regulations apply.